China's Geely targets slice of premium electric car market with 'startup' brand Zeekr

 Zhao Chunlin, general manager of Zeekr's production base in China's eastern city of Ningbo, said the plant, owned by Geely group, will have an annual manufacturing capacity of 300,000 electric vehicles.
 Zhao said the plant can produce six models on its production line, and can further expand production capabilities.

 Vice President Chen said Zeekr will use a direct-sales model to manage pricing and inventory.
-The brand plans to open over 100 stores this year.
+The brand plans to open more than 100 stores this year.

 Geely Automobile's parent group announced a flurry of tie-ups by Geely earlier this year as it pursues a goal of becoming a leading EV manufacturer and engineering service provider.